Will I take preventives all my life?

 When should I consider a preventive treatment for migraine?

 First and foremost, YOU are the one who should make this decision, based on your personal situation.
 There is no official absolute rule.
-Your physician or health care provider can discuss options with you.
+Your physician or nurse practitioner can discuss options with you.

 - Clues that a preventive approach could be considered